Ollama-Agent-Roll-Cage/agentChef/docs/ui_module_docs.md

 # UI Module Documentation

-This module provides a simple graphical interface for the UDRAGS system.
+This module provides a simple graphical interface for the ragchef system.
 It offers a user-friendly interface for research, dataset generation, and analysis.

 ## Class: `WorkerThread`